stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/function-of-design.md

 ---
-title: 'a}An example of the importance of planning'
+title: An example of the importance of planning
 subtitle: Planning  is definitely not underrated
 excerpt: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor